 The Detroit Coney

 Today we take a road trip from the Thumb region to visit our youngest at Western Michigan University.
 It also gives us a chance to explore a uniquely Michigan experience the Coney Island Hot Dog.
 Open just about any foodie magazine or Google about Michigan Coney Islands and chances are you will stumble onto voluminous articles and posts discussing the back-to-back Detroit standbys of American and Lafayette Coney Islands.
 Local legend tells that these two hot dog stands emerged out of a disagreement between two partners.
 However, rather than locating far away from each other the former partner ended up next door.
-A rivalry was born.
+A rivalry was born

 I’ll admit I’m a big Lafayette and American fan.
 If we are in Detroit I’ll stop in.
 Just about every food writer in Michigan seems to place these two Detroit stands into the obligatory #1, #2 in best coney dog contests.
-Despite these perennial rankings, many folks are amazed to learn that there are actually three tasty versions of the Michigan Coney; the Detroit, the Flint and the Jackson styles.
+Despite these perennial rankings, many folks are amazed to learn that there are actually three tasty versions of the Michigan Coney; Detroit, the Flint, and the Jackson styles.

 Want the Original Coney?
 Leave Detroit and Head West!

 It seems to be universally accepted that the first Michigan Coney was created in Jackson by George Todoroff in 1914.
 His Jackson Coney Island restaurant was located in front of the Jackson Train Station on East Michigan Avenue.
 It closed when his son, who was running the restaurant, was drafted into World War II.
 Today the Jackson Coney Island continues the tradition.
+They have the distinction of being the first coney island in Michigan

 The Oldest Coney Island in Michigan